ci-rt/r4d/README.rst

 To add a new power switch, serial console server or a testsystem the commandline tool "r4dcfg" can be used.
-This tool should be executed as the same user who runs the deamon.
+This tool should be executed as the same user who runs the daemon.
 The daemon creates the database.

 Add rack
 ~~~~~~~~